angerhard/java-etsy-v3-api/docs/ShopShippingProfileApi.md

     Float secondaryCost = 3.4F; // Float | The cost of shipping to this country/region with another item, measured in the store's default currency.
     Long minProcessingTime = 56L; // Long | The minimum time required to process to ship listings with this shipping profile.
     Long maxProcessingTime = 56L; // Long | The maximum processing time the listing needs to ship.
     String processingTimeUnit = "business_days"; // String | The unit used to represent how long a processing time is.
-A week is equivalent to 5 business days.
+A week is equivalent to the set processing schedule (default to 5 business days).
 If none is provided, the unit is set to \\\"business_days\\\".
     String destinationCountryIso = "destinationCountryIso_example"; // String | The ISO code of the country to which the listing ships.
 If null, request sets destination to destination_region.
 Required if destination_region is null or not provided.
     String destinationRegion = "eu"; // String | The code of the region to which the listing ships.
 A region represents a set of countries.
 Supported regions are Europe Union and Non-Europe Union (countries in Europe not in EU).
 If `none`, request sets destination to destination_country_iso.
 Required if destination_country_iso is null or not provided.
     String originPostalCode = ""; // String | The postal code string (not necessarily a number) for the location from which the listing ships.
 Required if the `origin_country_iso` supports postal codes.
 See the [Fulfillment Tutorial docs](https://developer.etsy.com/documentation/tutorials/fulfillment/#countries-requiring-postal-codes) for more info